Freedom and Convenience

 Today, while we are legally free, the crushing weight of consumer and structural debt achieves a similar effect: it forces us to surrender our time to the necessities of capital reproduction rather than social reproduction.

-Then, even if we summon the audacity to try, the initial attempt often punches us back very hard.
+Then, even if we summon the audacity to try, the first attempts often punch us back very hard.
 The frustrating cycle of failure—until you learn the skill, like how to wire a DC circuit or to install your solar panels—is enough to make most people stop.

 This is often why we quit, add a new mess to the garage pile, and retreat to finding the cheapest replacement available online.
 We make our decisions by measuring the cost in dollars and seeing how the balance fits within our monthly credit card limit.